 Take a short trip to the nearby Gibbston Valley wine region to enjoy lunch at one of its famous vineyards.
 Make a stop at the Chard Farm cellar door, take a cellar cave tour at Gibbston Valley Winery, or visit the award-winning Peregrine vineyard.

-Useful tips: Please be advised that parking spaces in Queenstown get filled up quickly, so make sure to arrive early in the morning or early evening to get a parking space.
-The fees for illegal parking range from $40-$60.
+Useful tips: Parking spaces in Queenstown can fill up quickly, so make sure to arrive early in the morning or early evening to get a parking space.